Luis Jerez Silva

-Luis Vicente Jerez Silva (born 20 February 1989) is an Argentine professional footballer who plays as a central midfielder for Almagro.
+Luis Vicente Jerez Silva (born 20 February 1989) is an Argentine professional footballer who plays as a central midfielder for Defensores de Belgrano.

 Career

 Jerez Silva's footballing career began with Primera B Nacional's Defensa y Justicia.
 He played seventy-three times and scored three goals between January 2010 and May 2012, with his debut coming on 30 January in a defeat to Tiro Federal.
 Four games after his debut, on 27 February 2010, he scored his first career goal against Ferro Carril Oeste.
 In July 2012, Jerez Silva joined Argentine Primera División side Godoy Cruz.
 His first appearance for the club came in a 2–1 loss away to Vélez Sarsfield on 9 November.
 In all competitions, he scored one goal in thirty-eight matches before leaving on loan in 2016.

 He joined Talleres on loan in January 2016.
 Twenty appearances and one goal followed for Jerez Silva with Talleres as they won the 2016 Primera B Nacional title.
 On 30 June 2016, Jerez Silva rejoined former club Defensa y Justicia on a temporary basis.
 His second debut for the club arrived on 27 August in a goalless tie with Rosario Central.
 Jerez Silva made a move to Mexican football in July 2018 by signing for Dorados de Sinaloa of Ascenso MX.
 Having spent a season in Mexico, Jerez Silva agreed a return to his homeland on 20 June 2019 after penning terms with San Martín.

 After one goal in nineteen total matches for El Verdinegro, Jerez Silva joined fellow Primera B Nacional team Almagro in August 2020.